Loadeksdi/software-cloud/README.md

 minikube start
 ```

-And then to start all the apps:
+And then to apply Kubernetes configuration:

 ```bash
 kubectl apply -f kube